 It is the most common place for tuberculosis to affect the skeletal system, although it can affect the hips and knees too.
 The infection spreads from two adjacent vertebrae into the adjoining disc space.
 If only one vertebra is affected, the disc is normal; however, if two are involved the disc between them collapses, as it is avascular and cannot receive nutrients.
 Caseation occurs, with vertebral narrowing and eventually vertebral collapse and spinal damage.
 A dry soft tissue mass often forms and superinfection is rare.

-- Spinal tuberculosis is rare in the UK but in developing countries it represents about 50% of musculoskeletal tuberculosis.
+- Spinal tuberculosis is rare in the UK (notified cases have an incidence rate of 8.4 per 100,000 population) but elsewhere it represents about 50% of musculoskeletal tuberculosis.

 - Over 90% of tuberculosis occurs in developing countries; however, a global resurgence is also affecting developed countries.

 - India, China, Indonesia, Pakistan and Bangladesh have the largest number of cases but there has been a marked increase in the number of cases in the former Soviet Union and in sub-Saharan Africa in parallel with the spread of HIV.